17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 Is there such a thing as a writer’s block cure?

-Time to rectify that and hit my new creative writing project.
+It was time to rectify that and begin my new creative writing project.

 What is Writer’s Block?